Oui Be Negroes: History

-In 2009, Landry & Summers went to Los Angeles, where they produced the Oui Be Negroes show as well as duo performances as Landry & Summers at Improv Olympic West, The Second City, and the Avery Schreiber Theatre in North Hollywood.
-Their first extended duo show in Los Angeles entitled "Yes, We Are F**king" played.
-Oui Be Negroes celebrated their 15th anniversary by returning to Chicago to perform at the 12th Annual Chicago Improv Festival.
-Landry & Summers continued to perform in 2010 with Interraciallicious at M.I.'s Westside Comedy Theater in Santa Monica, California, and as a featured act for DuoFest 2010 in Philadelphia.
+In 2009, Landry and Summers went to Los Angeles, where they produced the Oui Be Negroes show as well as duo performances as Landry & Summers at Improv Olympic West, The Second City, and the Avery Schreiber Theatre in North Hollywood.
+Their first extended duo show in Los Angeles was entitled "Yes, We Are F**king".
+Oui Be Negroes marked their 15th anniversary with a performance at the 12th Annual Chicago Improv Festival.
+Landry and Summers continued to perform in 2010 with "Interraciallicious" at M.I.'s Westside Comedy Theater in Santa Monica, California, and as a featured act for DuoFest 2010 in Philadelphia.